What’s the Deal with Snoring?

 Chronic, loud snoring disturbs the snorer’s sleep and leads to fatigue and daytime drowsiness.
-This can be dangerous because your responses can slow, memory difficulties can begin, performance and concentration at work and during driving can suffer.
-Snoring can also indicate a more serious condition called sleep apnea.
-Excessive snoring may indicate obstructive sleep apnea (OSA), a condition caused by obstruction near the base of the tongue.
+Lack of sleep can slow your neural and motor responses, incite memory difficulties, and reduce your performance and concentration at work and while driving.
+Snoring may also indicate a more serious condition called obstructive sleep apnea (OSA), a condition caused by a blocked airway near the base of the tongue.

-When you stop breathing, your brain wakes you up and that is when the loud gasping and the resumption of snoring are heard.
-This constant cessation of breath and consequent waking can have a devastating effect on health.
+When you stop breathing, your brain wakes you up, which usually results in a loud gasp and a resumption of snoring.
+This repeated cessation of breath and consequent waking can have a devastating effect on health.
 The oxygen in your blood can become depleted.
-There is even evidence that sleep apnea can worsen fibromyalgia, trigger hypertension, cardiovascular disease, and stroke.
-And if you are diagnosed with sleep apnea, you certainly aren’t alone: Obstructive sleep apnea affects more than 20 million Americans.
+There is even evidence that sleep apnea can worsen fibromyalgia and trigger hypertension, cardiovascular disease, and stroke.
+If you are diagnosed with sleep apnea, you certainly aren’t alone: Obstructive sleep apnea affects more than 20 million Americans.

 Patricia L. (Actual LifeSmiles Patient)

 Common Sleep Apnea Symptoms